-Why Earn a DPH?
+Why Earn a DrPH?

 DrPH degree gives you the leadership skills to put those programs into practice.

-Why Earn a DPH from SUNY Downstate?
+Why Earn a DrPH from SUNY Downstate?

-we serve communities of immigrants from across
+an academic medical center in Brooklyn, we serve communities of immigrants from across

 the world.
 Our extensive network of partners means you'll work with clinical research

 groups, local and national health departments and community organizations to put your

-in our part-time program, you'll develop broad and deep competence as public health
+and deep competence as public health practitioners.

 What You Will Learn

 will help you pursue valuable professional opportunities.

 public health management and ethics; and public health policy and politics.